News, news analysis, and commentary on the latest trends in cybersecurity technology.

 Source Code Analysis or Instrumentation

 Typically, there are two approaches to reachability analysis.
-Static code analysis focused on building graphs of the function calls in the applications and determining whether specific code may be executed.
-The determination is not always simple: A conditional statement may only executed once in hundred or thousands calls — or never — and so application-security tools have to determine whether that constitutes a threat.
+One is static code analysis focused on building graphs of the function calls in the applications and determining whether specific code can be executed.
+The determination is not always simple: A conditional statement may be executed only once in hundred or thousands calls — or never — and so application security tools have to determine whether that constitutes a threat.

-Snyk, for example, errs on the side of work-reduction.
-If there is a conditional, the company's tools will ignore the minor branches and just focus on the likely outcome, says Snyk's Degges.
+Snyk, for example, errs on the side of work reduction.
+If there is a conditional statement, the company's tools will ignore the minor branches and just focus on the likely outcome, says Snyk's Degges.

-Another approach is to instrument the application and the code, to determine at runtime what functions are being executed and label that code as reachable.
+Another approach is to instrument the application and the code, determining at runtime what functions are being executed and label that code as reachable.

-Whether a vulnerability in the code can be exploited is another level of investigation, and Endor Lab's Hejderup expects companies to be able filter down to code that is reachable and provably exploitable as the next step.
+Whether a vulnerability in the code can be exploited is another level of investigation.
+Endor Lab's Hejderup expects companies to be able to filter down to code that is reachable and provably exploitable as the next step.

 "This type of more advanced, sophisticated analysis would likely be the next level within reachability analysis," he says.